 On 18 January 2019, the Financial Times reported on a leaked Department of International Trade memo that said that most of the EU’s international trade deals would lapse without a transition period after 29 March, as rollover deals would not be ready in time.
 A government official was reported as saying: “Almost none of them are ready to go now and none will be ready to go by March.”

-Speaking to the Marr programme on 20 January 2019, Dr Fox said he was confident that the UK could replicate the five most important trade deals with non-EU countries in time for 29 March 2019 (postponed to 31 January 2020).
+Speaking to the Marr programme on 20 January 2019, Dr Fox said he was confident that the UK could replicate the five most important trade deals with non-EU countries in time for 29 March 2019 (postponed to 31 January 2020, with a transitional period to effective withdrawal on 31 December 2020).
 He said that there were 34 EU trade deals in operation and requiring replication.
 Adding mutual recognition deals with Australia and New Zealand mutual recognition would bring the figure up to 36.
 Overall Dr Fox said that these agreements “represent about 11.6% of our total trade” but “the bottom 21 of them represent about point eight of 1%”.
 Dr Fox said:

 The top five of those represent about three quarters of that total and we’re confident that we will be able to get those agreements over the line.

 Dr Fox said that a number of countries were “unwilling to put the preparations in for no deal”, while a couple of others were in the process of elections or had “no effective government” making it difficult to negotiate replacement deals.

 In reply to an oral question on 24 January 2019, Mr Hollingbery told the House of Commons that he believed “we will have the majority of agreements rolled over, and it is absolutely our objective to have them all rolled over”.